Sunday, December 23, 2007

 I spent time going around a school and seeing the some of the people and lives that the Children's Development and Protection Foundation (CDPF) are doing their best to change and give a more positive future.

+The director and staff at the school provided an insight into rural Mongolian life which i would not otherwise have seen.
+Im grateful to all the staff and am please to know that because of them many children can have a better future.
 I had a great time in Mongolia and am disappointed that i only had five days, it seems so little time to try and see so much.
 From the traditional Mongolian way of cooking, ( placing heated stones into the pan and then filling it with meet and vegetables) drinking Tea and sitting around a Gur singing songs, travelling through the breathtaking landscape of a country which is struggling to feed and house all its population and at the same time fighting to maintain the traditions and history of it people.

 Wednesday, December 5, 2007